prockley/Air_Passengers_Dep_raw.densitydesign/README.md

 The data was downloaded from the website of the CSO.
 Only data for departing passengers was used as it was thought it would be (almost) a mirror of the arriving passenger numbers.

+Most of the data wrangling was done in Excel.
+The relevant data is saved in CSV format in the 'data' folder.

 _Source:_
 [TAA02: Passenger, Freight and Commercial Flights by Airports in Ireland, Country, Direction, Flight Type, Year and Statistic](http://www.cso.ie/px/pxeirestat/Statire/SelectVarVal/Define.asp?maintable=TAA02&PLanguage=0)